The WWF is run at a local level by the following offices...

 |

-Data gathered about the tagged waterbirds and their migration routes can be seen here: Click this link
+Data gathered about the tagged waterbirds and their migration routes can be seen HERE

 (Open the menu on the right > select "By project" under "Filter birds" > Untick other projects until only "WWF-Hong Kong migratory bird tracking" is left > click on the bird's name for detail of the individuals)